JorgeEvangelista500/Button-Component/README.md

 ### `npm run storybook`

-Runs storybook which has the button component, that can be tested in the storybook enviroment.
+Runs storybook, which is an eviroment that can be used to test UI components live.